Last updated: December 5, 2022

 Visiting the Au Sable Light Station

-To visit the Au Sable Light Station, travel to the Hurricane River Campground located 12 miles west of Grand Marais on Alger County Road H-58.
-Park in the day use parking area near the bridge.
+To visit the Au Sable Light Station, drive to the lower Hurricane River Campground located 12 miles west of Grand Marais on Alger County Road H-58.
+Park in the day-use area.

 NOTE: On hot, humid days in summer with a south wind, biting flies in this area can be fierce and can ruin your visit to the light station.
 Consider wearing loose-fitting long pants and socks before starting down the trail.

 Au Sable Lighthouse tours are scheduled Wednesday through Sunday from mid-June through the end of September or through early October (as staffing permits).
 No tours on Monday and Tuesday.
 Tours begin at 11 am and run through 3:30 pm (11:00, 12:00, 1:30, 2:30, and 3:30).
 Meet at the lighthouse.

 The 30-40 minute park ranger-guided tours begin at the lighthouse east porch.
 Tour fee is $5 for those 6 and older.
 Exact amount is required (no change provided).
 Fees are payable at the start of the tour.